Cruises From New Orleans

 Because of the proximity to the Western Caribbean – most cruises from New Orleans offer itineraries to those ports.
 One of the newer ports to most cruise lines is Roatan Honduras.
 Roatan is a long island, measuring almost 40 miles in length and with a total landmass of 49 Square miles.
 The island has a mountainous backbone and is totally surrounded by coral reefs, offering superb diving as well as excellent fishing.
 Watch the Caribbean Informational Video at the bottom of this page to see more on Roatan and much of the Western Caribbean.

-You can cruise from New Orleans on the Carnival Conquest to Montego Bay Jamaica, Grand Cayman and Cozumel.
-The Conquest is home ported in New Orleans and offers year round cruises.
+You can cruise from New Orleans on the Carnival Elation or the Carnival Dream to Montego Bay Jamaica, Grand Cayman and Cozumel.
+The Elation is home ported in New Orleans and offers year round cruises.
 Montego Bay has beaches, restaurants and a great Jamaican Vibe – Mon!
 It is also home to 4 championship golf courses and a variety of shore excursions including waterfall tours.

 Some of the cruises from New Orleans stop at Key West, the southernmost point in the Continental US.
 This popular port of call combines Caribbean charm and laid back island living along with deep rooted history and plenty of arts and culture.
 Key West offers plenty to see and do whether you want to venture out on the crystal blue waters of the Gulf of Mexico or take in some of the many historic sites within a short walk of where you your cruise ship will dock.